darraghmurphy1/GameTonight/README.md

 As a Site User I can click on a post so that I can read the full text

 As a Site User I can view a list of posts so that I can select one to read

+### Scope

+The following aspects must be present in the aplication:

+* Responsive design

+* Ability to create an account.

+* Create, read, update and delete posts.

+* Create and read comments.

+* Ability to search for for posts.

+* Upvote / downvote question and replies